Som Dutt Image on Embrace Inner ChaosSom Dutt

 Assertiveness means speaking up for yourself in a calm and clear way.
 You do not have to be rude or loud.
 You can use “I” statements, like “I need some time alone,” or “I do not like when you speak to me that way.”
 This helps others understand your needs.
 When you practice assertiveness, you show that your feelings matter.

 Tip: Practice saying “no” in small ways each day.
-This builds your confidence.
+This builds your confidence and makes it easier to set boundaries in more challenging situations.

 Violation Risks